dpstart/obsidian/%huHeterogeneousGraphTransformer2020.md

 * Heterogeneous message passing
 	* Multi-head message by projectinf source nodes with linear projections according to the node type, and then multiply by a matrix that incorporate the edge dependency.
 Finally, all message heads are concatenated.
 * Target-Specific aggregation
 	* use attention vectors as the weight to average the messages.
-Then, apply final
+Then, apply final linear projection to go back to node-type specific featue distribution.

+### Relative temporal encoding

+### Sampling